-Here is an easy recipe for cooking fish fillets and have dinner on table quickly for a healthy mid-week meal.
+Here is an easy recipe for cooking fish fillets and having dinner on the table quickly for a healthy mid-week meal.

-The fish is the star of the show and the tomato that is simmering in a sweet soy sauce mixture gives a deliciously unique twist and fresh flavours to the otherwise ordinary pan fried fish fillets.
+The fish is the star of the show and the tomato that is simmering in a sweet soy sauce mixture gives a deliciously unique twist and fresh flavors to the otherwise ordinary pan-fried fish fillets.

 - 200 g snapper fillet

 - 3 tablespoon oil

 - 2 spring onion (cut into 1cm pieces)

 - 2 teaspoon soy sauce

 - 1 teaspoon oyster sauce